AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/README.md

 This is a Remote Control for a EV-1 Auto Pilot via NMEA2000.

 It is based on the work of this project in GitHub: https://github.com/matztam/raymarine-evo-pilot-remote.
-Many thaks for all the work to identify the NMEA 2000 codes for the EV-1 Course Computer.
+Many thanks for all the work to identify the NMEA 2000 codes for the EV-1 Course Computer.

 The hardware consists of an ESP32 NodeMCU (here from AZ-Delivery), a CAN bus transceiver, a 433MHz receiver (RXB6) and a power converter.
 Thats's all what is required to control an EV-1 based Auto Pilot with a simple 433 MHz remote control.